neuroo/equip/README.md

 would usually do.
 If the injected code has external dependencies, you can simply modify the `PYTHONPATH` to point to the required modules.

+A more realistic example can be found in the examples:
+  * [Call counters](https://github.com/neuroo/equip/blob/master/examples/counter/counter_instrument.py): Instrument a program and record calls for each method during its execution.
+The output is then serialized to JSON.

 ## Installation
 You can manually install equip: